-In the 2018 and 2019 NVTC reports to the General Assembly, the Commission made several policy and program recommendations that will help WMATA improve efficiency, increase ridership, and increase revenue.
+The General Assembly requires NVTC to recommend potential strategies to WMATA to reduce the growth in operating costs and improve operational efficiency.
+In the 2018 and 2019 NVTC reports to the General Assembly, the Commission made several policy and program recommendations that will help WMATA improve efficiency, increase ridership and increase revenue.
 The previous recommendations still stand and will help WMATA meet these goals.

 The public health emergency has drastically impacted ridership and forced WMATA to either delay a number of policy initiatives or defer these initiatives to a future year when the policy would be more appropriate for the circumstances (i.e. post-pandemic).
-NVTC will continue to pursue the implementation of past recommendations by working with WMATA and determining a reasonable, feasible time for implementation.
-However, the current magnitude of the financial crisis brought about by the COVID-19 pandemic is immense and requires solutions beyond policy recommendations.
+In addition, changes to travel behavior due to the rise in teleworking further necessitate NVTC's recommendations to rebuild Metrorail and Metrobus ridership.
+NVTC will continue to pursue the implementation of past recommendations through continued engagement with WMATA.
+However, the current magnitude of the financial crisis brought about by the COVID-19 pandemic is immense and requires solutions beyond these policy recommendations, namely additional federal aid.